• Skip to primary navigation

 Application fee: $3,500

-This stream is for entrepreneurs who have the financial resources and farm management experience to establish a new or purchase an existing farm in Alberta.
+The self employed farmer stream is for entrepreneurs who have the financial resources and farm management experience to establish a new farm, or purchase an existing farm in Alberta.

 Candidates must submit their application, along with a proposed business plan to AAIP for assessment.
 The AAIP will consult with Alberta Agriculture, Forestry and Rural Economic Development to ensure the business plan is feasible and viable, and meets the needs of Alberta’s agriculture industry.